"A collaboration between some of the top biomedical researchers in the UK may be making progress towards finding a cure for HIV.

 Dosage Forms And Strengths

-150 mg, are white, diamond-shaped, scored, film-coated tablets debossed with "GX CJ7" on both sides.
+EPIVIR scored tablets contain 150 mg of lamivudine.
+The tablets are white, diamond-shaped, scored, film-coated tablets debossed with “GX CJ7” on both sides.

-300 mg, are gray, modified diamond-shaped, film-coated tablets engraved with "GX EJ7" on one side and plain on the reverse side.
+EPIVIR tablets contain 300 mg of lamivudine.
+The tablets are gray, modified diamond-shaped, film-coated, and engraved with “GX EJ7” on one side and plain on the reverse side.

-Gray, modified diamond-shaped, film-coated tablets engraved with "GX EJ7" on one side and plain on the reverse side.
+EPIVIR tablets contain 300 mg of lamivudine, are gray, modified diamond-shaped, film-coated, and engraved with “GX EJ7” on one side and plain on the reverse side.
+Packaged as follows:

 Store in tightly closed bottles at 25°C (77°F) [see USP Controlled Room Temperature].